deltachat/deltachat-pages/en/gdpr.md

 This statement reflects the General Data Protection Regulation (GDPR) as of 16.05.2018.

+### Location data

+If you share your location in a chat, this location data is treated like other messages.
+Delta Chat will use your location data to display your locations to the other members of the chat.

+Location data is collected even when the app is closed or not in use – for as long as you keep this optional features activated.

 # Privacy Policy for Website visits

 **Status: January 21, 2020**